jaassmine/image_repo/README.md

 # image_repo
 Image processing :
-  reading an image
+  reading an image,
-  displaying an image
+  displaying an image,
-  drawing on image
+  drawing on image,
-  writing on image
+  writing on image,